Skip to content

 $query = "SELECT * FROM table1; SELECT * FROM table2; SELECT * FROM table3;";

-/* process first result set */
+/* process current result set */

 // process result set